This article originally appeared on VICE Canada.

 A lot of Toronto vegans are pretty angry at me for a piece I wrote on the controversy over Vegandale—a group of vegan businesses that have cropped up in Parkdale.

-I filed the story, called Capitalist Vegans Are Tearing Apart This Toronto Neighbourhood, after attending a forum called Parkdale Isn’t Vegandale at a community garden Saturday.
+I filed the story, called Capitalist Vegans Are Tearing Apart This Toronto Neighborhood, after attending a forum called Parkdale Isn’t Vegandale at a community garden Saturday.
 Around 250 people turned out to discuss their concerns about Vegandale, which consists of several restaurants, a brewery, and a clothing store all owned by the same group: the 5700 Inc.

 Although the organizers made it clear that the forum was in no way meant to be a referendum on the merits of veganism itself, many attendees said they were offended by Vegandale’s branding.
 Vegandale Brewery’s slogan is “morality on tap,” while Doomie’s restaurant puts up messaging like “Baby steps are for babies.
 Be an adult.
 Be vegan.”
 Parkdale residents also raised concerns about gentrification and capitalism, issues that the traditionally low-income, immigrant community has been struggling with more and more as of late.

-Some of the vegans in attendance said they believe negative feelings towards veganism are in part behind the backlash.
+Some of the vegans in attendance said they believe negative feelings toward veganism are in part behind the backlash.
 “I think a lot of this is driven by people feeling threatened by vegans,” said Tenzin Dheden, noting that the businesses Vegandale replaced had similar price points but garnered nowhere near the same level of controversy.

 Luckily, a bunch of people were still down to talk to me.
 So I asked them why they think vegans get hated on so frequently and whether or not the Vegandale backlash was justified.